Ordisoftware/Hebrew-Letters/README.md

 - Startup speed and analysis combo boxes creation are optimized.
 - Data edition is only possible by one instance at a time.
 - Data edition is improved to have save and cancel behavior.
-- Improved and fixed copy, paste and delete for both Hebrew font chars and unicode.
+- Improved and fixed copy, cut and paste for both Hebrew font chars and unicode.
 - Added New in version in the Information menu.
 - Added link to online Shorashim roots database.
 - New top menu icon to open a new window.